duongdoan/pi-hd44780-plugin/README.md

 # D I S C O N T I N U E D

 ## volumio-lcd-line-display-plugin
-Plugin for the HD44780 LCD for Volumio 2
+Plugin for the HD44780 LCD for Volumio & Moode

 Package should install, i2c is confirmed to work on any Pi, GPIO only on Pi1 models (driver is recompiled, just needs testing).